assemblerflow/flowcraft/README.md

 pipeline automatically, but the main pipeline executable file will be `my_pipeline.nf`.
 This file will contain a nextflow pipeline for genome assembly starts with `trimmomatic` and finishes with anti-microbial gene annotation using `abricate`.

+#### Wait... what about the software parameters?

-You can check the options of that pipeline using the `help` option:
+Each component in the pipeline has it's one set of parameters that can be modified before or when executing the pipeline.
+These parameters are described in the documentation of each process and you can check the options of your particular pipeline using the `help` option:

 ```
 nextflow my_pipeline.nf --help